bbauska/UofM-Inter-with-JavaScript/readme.md

   alt="Server-side processing." />
 </p>

-Now, we\'ve done a lot of client-side processing.
-So, I just want to talk to you one more time about the idea that what we\'ve learned in this course is only part of the picture.
-Learning about server-side code, or kind of hardcore programming, is something that you\'ll need to explore on your own in other courses if you decide that the coding part is what you really enjoy of web design.
+Now, we&apos;ve done a lot of client-side processing.
+So, I just want to talk to you one more time about the idea that what we&apos;ve learned in this course is only part of the picture.
+Learning about server-side code, or kind of hardcore programming, is something that you&apos;ll need to explore on your own in other courses if you decide that the coding part is what you really enjoy of web design.
 This full stack or back-end programming, they can help you with this, but it does require additional resources beyond what most people find on their